biolingbcn/biolingbcn.github.io/about.md

 permalink: /about/
 ---

 We are PhD students of the Biolinguistics Initiative Barcelona, a research group at the University of Barcelona led by Cedric Boeckx.
-We are from different countries and we have different ages, hair colours, body types, and academic/non-academic interests.
+We are from different countries and we have different ages, genders, hair colours, body types, diets, and academic/non-academic interests.
 Here, we would like to express our personal views on the things that we deal with in our life as PhD students.

 ### Want to know more?

+Visit our research group's [website](http://bioling.ub.edu)

-You can stalk us on Twitter (in alphabetical order)!
+Ooooor... you can stalk us on Twitter (in alphabetical order)!

 [Alejandro Andirkó](https://twitter.com/AGMAndirko)